UniBioDicts/vsm-pubdictionaries/README.md

 https://pubdictionaries.org/dictionaries/human-UniProt.json
 ```

-Note that when the dictionary acronym (here `human-UniProt`) is not an existent dictionary, we get back an error from the server, but we ignore it, according to the spec.
+Note that when the dictionary acronym (here `human-UniProt`) is not an existent dictionary, we get back an error from the server but we ignore it (according to the spec).
 The `options.page` and `options.perPage` are used to trim the number of the results.
 If these options are not properly defined, then the default values from the PubDictionaries API are used (*1* and *15* respectively).